 The 3D laser scanning here revealed how the different chambers of the structure aligned with the tip of the Pyramid – an incredible feat!

-In Athens, we not only ended up abseiling down a 16 m shaft to visit a Hadrianic era aqueduct (see the photo of me with all my climbing gear about to head underground), but also ended up caving through an ancient mining system at Laurion (the whole behind me in the rock in the photo is the entrance to the mines).
+In Athens, we not only ended up abseiling down a 16 m shaft to visit a Hadrianic era aqueduct (see the photo of me with all my climbing gear about to head underground), but also ended up caving through an ancient mining system at Laurion.
 I have never been in such tight underground spaces before – it was both exhilarating and terrifying all at the same time!

 In Istanbul, we explored not only the wonder that is the Haghia Sophia, but also the easily missable and yet vast interior spaces of the city’s ancient hippodrome.
-That meant a whole other set of safety gear (see the photo below) And the 3D scanning team took to the skies in a helicopter to undertake photogrammetry of the entire ancient centre of Istanbul – creating stunning 3D models like this one:
+That meant a whole other set of safety gear (see the photo below) And the 3D scanning team took to the skies in a helicopter to undertake photogrammetry of the entire ancient centre of Istanbul – creating stunning 3D models.

 And of course, I could not miss out on my favourite past time in Istanbul, a cut-throat shave in one of the local barber shops behind the Grand Bazaar.